aiven/aiven-docs/docs/tools/cli/service-cli.md

 ### `avn service current-queries`

-List current service connections/queries for an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for Caching® service.
+List current service connections/queries for an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for Caching service.

 | Parameter      | Information             |
 | -------------- | ----------------------- |